 - Excellent written communication skills

-- Flexibility regarding work schedule including days, evenings and weekends
+- Flexibility regarding assigned working hours, including days, evenings, overnights, weekends and holidays required

-- The position requires the following Core Association Competencies: fundamental competence in: Effective Interpersonal Communications; Ethics & Self-Management; being Member Focused; Relationship Building and Partnering; being Results Focused; Teamwork and Collaboration; Diversity and Social Inclusion
+- The position requires the following Association Competencies: advanced competence in: Effective Interpersonal Communications; being Member Focused fundamental competence in: Ethics and Self-Management; Relationship Building and Partnering; being Results Focused; Teamwork and Collaboration; Valuing Diversity & Social Inclusion

 Job offers are contingent upon the successful completion of a Police Records Check.
 Within the first four months and every three years thereafter, a Vulnerable Police Records Check is required.

 The YMCA of Greater Toronto values the diversity of people and communities and is committed to excellence and inclusion in our Association.
 We are committed to an environment that is barrier free.
 If you require accommodation at any stage during the hiring process, please inform us in advance to arrange reasonable and appropriate accommodation.